MiloAlphaKilo/MiloAlphaKilo/README.md

 - 👋 Hi, I’m @MiloAlphaKilo
 - 👀 I’m interested in Python, Postgresql, financial data, ETL, Docker
-- 🌱 I’m currently learning Docker configs
+- 🌱 I’m currently learning dbt
 - 💞️ I’m not currently looking to collaborate
 - 📫 How to reach me @miloalphakilo on twitter and gmail.